nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 7. Subsequently, the `AddCommand` object will add the `Item` object to `Model`, and return a `CommandResult` object to `LogicManager`.
 8. This `CommandResult` will be returned at the end by `LogicManager`.

-The following activity diagram summarizes what happens when a user executes the `add` command:
+The following Activity Diagram summarizes what happens when a user executes the `add` command:

 <br>